flo-baheux/Samurai-Kirby/README.md

 ## Caveats I'am aware of

+### No loading or error display
+I did not spend time working on that, and I regret that it's not implemented!

 ### Polymorphism and casts (as used in serialization) is highly unefficient.
 I did it to play with C# to get used to it, and with this game scope it's a non issue.
 However that could be highly improved!